 If you are going to buy a device for personal use, we recommend looking at other more important features like performance, noise level, and accessories (number of attachments).

-Best Adjustable Massage Guns
+Our Top Picks for Best Adjustable Massage Guns

 We all know that Theragun introduced the adjustability feature into massage guns.
 However, for ordinary folks, that gun (Theragun Pro) is way too expensive.